 - an ETP subscriber;

 - a toll charger TC;

 - a toll service provider TSP;

-- an on-board unit OBU in every (personal) vehicle;
+- an on board unit OBU, in every (personal) vehicle;

 - a secure element SE incorporated in the OBU.

 An ETP subscriber is the party that uses the road of the toll charger and for this subscribes to a toll service provider.
 The main information security objectives of the subscriber are twofold.
-The first objective is that the ETP subscriber gets to pay the correct amount for road usage and that he can validate that.
-We will call this property financial integrity from the perspective of the subscriber.
-The second objective is that the subscriber's privacy can adequately protected in the scheme.
+The first objective is that he gets to pay the correct amount for road usage and that he can validate that.
+The second objective is that the subscriber's privacy can sufficiently protected in the scheme.
 This obviously includes more than protection of the subscriber's road movements but we concentrate on this aspect in this paper.
-With adequate protection we mean that the subscriber accepts the privacy protection design of the toll service provider system and has assurance that the actual implementation adheres to the design ('public trust').
+With sufficient protection we mean that the subscriber accepts the privacy protection design of the toll service provider system and has assurance that the actual implementation adheres to the design ('public trust').